Read Apple News+ in News on Mac

 Browse a channel’s feed

-In the News app on your Mac, click an Apple News+ channel in the sidebar (if you don’t see the sidebar, click in the toolbar).
+In the News app on your Mac, click an Apple News+ channel in the sidebar (if you can’t see the sidebar, click in the toolbar).

 In the feed, do any of the following: